-SCRFA is an international marine conservation NGO
+SCRFA is an international marine science & conservation NGO 501(c)(3)

-Why do we work on fish aggregations?
+Why work on fish aggregations?

 ♦ Many fishes form aggregations for reproduction or feeding